lerna/lerna/README.md

 ## About

 Splitting up large codebases into separate independently versioned packages is extremely useful for code sharing.
-However, splitting up a codebase across many separate repositories can be difficult and interruptive to your workflow.
-Making changes across repositories is messy and difficult to track, and testing changes across many different repositories gets complicated really fast.
+However, making changes across many repositories is messy and difficult to track, and testing across repostories gets complicated really fast.

-To solve these (and other) problems, some project use a thing called a **monorepo**.
-Projects like Babel, React, Ember, Meteor, Jest, and many others take all the individual packages and put them inside a single repository.
+To solve these (and many other) problems, some projects will organize their codebases into multi-package repostories.
+Projects like Babel, React, Angular, Ember, Meteor, Jest, and many others develop all of their packages within a single repository.

-Lerna is a tool for managing these types of repositories using npm and git.
+Lerna is a tool that optimizes the workflow around managing multi-package repositories with git and npm.

 ### What does a Lerna repo look like?